Selection of Fabrics and Its Importance In Interiors

 - Sheer and/or thin,

-- Sheer fabrics are typically used for window curtains or draperies, soft top window treatments, and canopy coverings.
+- Sheer fabrics are typically useful for window curtains or draperies, soft top window treatments, and canopy coverings.

 - Lightweight fabrics can also be used for curtains, draperies, and top treatments, as well as for shades for windows, lampshades, and linen bedspreads.

-- Medium-weight fabrics are used for bedspreads, slipcovers, upholstery, draperies, shades, rigid top treatments, and heavier curtains.
-They can also be used as wall and partition coverings.
+- Medium-weight fabrics are useful for bedspreads, slipcovers, upholstery, draperies, shades, rigid top treatments, and heavier curtains.
+They can also be functional as wall and partition coverings.

 - Heavyweight fabrics are applied as furniture upholstery, wall coverings or hangings, and heavy bedspreads.